 Class B campers are a great, albeit expensive, way to go camping in a relatively small, nimble RV.
 It is equally at home in the city as it is camping in a National Forest.

-While definitely not suitable for large families, a Class B RV van is well suited for one to two people to hit the open road and explore the countryside with relative ease, while being able to fit into just about any campground.
+While definitely not suitable for large families, Class B motorhomes are well suited for one to two people to hit the open road and explore the countryside with relative ease, while being able to fit into just about any campground.

 For a bit more room, a Class B+ motorhome offers a taste of van life in a wider body rig.
 It offers a surprising amount more room than a type B RV built within the constraints of a traditional van body.

 Now that you know the answer to the question, 'What is a Class B motorhome?", you should have a better feel if this kind of RV is what you need for a weekend exploring your favorite city, or for a week at your favorite campsite.

 Author: Marshall Wendler